Olabisi-1/CAPSTONE_DATA_ANALYSIS_PROJECT2/README.md

 •	Analyze customer data to identify behavioral patterns, track subscription types, and discover trends in cancellations and renewals.

- ###Data Source
+ ###Data Sources
  ---

-•	File Name: CustomerData
+ The primary source of Data used here is Customer Data from an Excel sheet provided by the LITA for the final project•	File Name: CustomerData

-•	Key Columns: CustomerId, Region, SubscriptionType, StartDate, EndDate
+- 	Key Columns: CustomerId, Region, SubscriptionType, StartDate, EndDate

-•	Data Notes: This dataset includes customer subscription details, tracking metrics like region, subscription type, start and end dates.
+- 	Data Notes: This dataset includes customer subscription details, tracking metrics like region, subscription type, start and end dates.

-3.### Tools Used
+### Tools Used
+---

 •	Excel: For data exploration and summary reports.